WWA Standard Wakesurf Format:

 A rider can have a maximum of three falls during a run.
-A second fall will end the run.
+A third fall will end the run.
 Should a fall occur, the driver will pick up the rider as quickly as possible.
-The rider will not be picked up after his second fall that occurs beyond the three quarters point of the second pass.
+The rider will not be picked up after a fall that occurs beyond the three quarters point of the second pass.
 The point after which a rider will not be picked up will be clearly marked with a buoy.
 Upon a second wake or ¾ buoy fall, the run is over and the boat will return to the dock.

 a) Exits the course after the second pass